Antisemitism in Christianity: Papal restrictions and persecution of Jews

-Condemnations and burning of the Talmund: In 1239, Pope Gregory IX sent a letter to priest in France with accusations against the Talmund by a Franciscan.
-He ordered the confiscation of Jewish books while Jews were gathered in synagogue, and that all such books be "burned at the stake.”
+Condemnations and burning of the Talmund: In 1239, Pope Gregory IX sent a letter to priest in France with accusations against the Talmud by a Franciscan.
+He ordered the confiscation of Jewish books while Jews were gathered in synagogue, and that all such books be "burned at the stake."
 Similar instructions were conveyed to the kings of France, England, Spain, and Portugal.
 24 wagons of Jewish books were burned in Paris.
 Additional condemnations of the Talmud were issued by Popes Innocent IV in his bull of 1244, Alexander IV, John XXII in 1320, and Alexander V in 1409.
 Pope Eugenius IV issued a bull prohibiting Jews from studying the Talmud following the Council of Basle, 1431–43.

 Spanish Inquisition: In 1478 Pope Sixtus IV issued a bull which authorized the Spanish Inquisition.
 This institutionalized the persecution of Jews who had converted to Christianity (conversos), due to mass violence against Jews by Catholics (e.g. the Massacre of 1391).
 The Inquisition employed torture and property confiscation, thousands were burned at the stake.
 In 1492 Jews were given the choice of either baptism or expulsion, as a result more than 160,000 Jews were expelled.

 Portuguese Inquisition: In 1536 Pope Paul III established the Portuguese Inquisition with a papal bull.
 The major target of the Portuguese Inquisition were Jewish converts to Catholicism, who were suspected of secretly practicing Judaism.
 Many of these were originally Spanish Jews who had left Spain for Portugal, when Spain forced Jews to convert to Christianity or leave.
 The number of these victims (between 1540 and 1765) is estimated at 40,000.